somiaj/fvwm3-debian/README.md

 until all the depends are packaged for Debian.

 To build a local Debian package that uses `bin/FvwmPrompt/vendor` to build FvwmPrompt, use the official fvwm3 source.
-Either the master git branch or an official release tarball works.
 Then use the patch in the branch `FvwmPrompt` to build a package that also builds FvwmPrompt.
 Use the above instructions along with installing the package `golang-go` to build the package.